ComputationalRadiationPhysics/picongpu/Usage.md

 | Name | description |
 |---------------------- |-------------------------|
+| getAllocatorHandle()   | Acquire a handle from the allocator that can be used in kernels to allocate memory on device.
 | getAvailableSlots(size_t)   | Determines number of allocatable slots of a certain size.
 This only works, if the chosen CreationPolicy supports it (can be found through `mallocMC::Traits<ScatterAllocator>::providesAvailableSlots`) |

+One should note that on a running system with multiple threads manipulating memory the information provided by `getAvailableSlots` is stale the moment it's acquired and so relying on this information to be accurate is not recommended.
+It is supposed to be used in initialisation/finalisation phases without dynamic memory allocations or in tests.

 Step 4: use dynamic memory allocation in a kernel
 -------------------------------------------------